LlamaComedian/gradle-test/README.md

 - Navigate to folder and select json-simple-1.1.1.jar
 - Run the server
 ```
-Right-click on Main.java and select "run Main.main()"
+Right-click on SparkAPI.java and select "run SparkAPI.main()"
 ```

 ## Option 2: Installing via homebrew